Emergent complex quantum networks in continuous-variables non-Gaussian states

 \subsection{Photon subtraction in Watts-Strogatz networks -- More randomness for larger effects}

-To maximize the effect of photon subtraction we choose to always subtract the photon in the node with the highest connectivity in the imprinted network, i.e., the biggest hub.
+Fig.~\ref{WSvicinity} suggests that we can maximize the effect of photon subtraction by subtracting the photons in the node with the highest connectivity in the imprinted network, i.e., the biggest hub.
 As such we probe network environments in the imprinted WS structure with the highest correlations.
-This choice has a small effect in the case of WS networks as most nodes have a similar connectivity, unlike BA networks where a few nodes serve as highly connected hubs.

-In Fig.~\ref{PhotonSub-Degree-WS} we choose rewiring probabilities $p_{\mathrm{WS}}=0.05,0.2,0.6$ to probe the effect of different imprinted network environments on the degree distribution in the emergent network of photon-number correlations.
-The data for each value of $p_{\rm WS}$ are obtained by combining $74$ random realizations of a $100$-node network.
+For the considered network size of 100 nodes, this choice has a small effect in the case of WS networks as most nodes have a similar connectivity, unlike BA networks where a few nodes serve as highly connected hubs.\\ In Fig.~\ref{PhotonSub-Degree-WS} we choose rewiring probabilities $p_{WS}=0.05,0.2,0.6$, as for the Gaussian case, to probe the effect of different imprinted network environments on the degree distribution in the emergent network of photon-number correlations.
+The data for each value of $p_{WS}$ are obtained by combining $74$ random realizations of a $100$-node network.
 The effect of photon subtraction is qualitatively similar in all cases.
 A subset of nodes in the photon-subtracted cluster states retains degrees of the same order of magnitude as for the Gaussian network state, whereas a second subset finds its degree considerably increased, resulting in a bimodal distribution.
-This qualitative similarity translates to the moments in Fig.~\ref{PhotonSub-Degree-WS}(B), in the sense that photon subtraction shifts the distributions to higher means and variances, regardless of the value of $p_{\mathrm{WS}}$.
-However, photon subtraction causes stronger increases in the mean and variance for larger values of $p_{\mathrm{WS}}$, and the higher moments behave differently depending on $p_{\mathrm{WS}}$.
-These features are observed in Fig.~\ref{PhotonSub-Degree-WS}, where an increase in $p_{\mathrm{WS}}$ lowers the overlaps between the histogram before and after photon subtraction.
+This qualitative similarity translates to the moments in Fig.~\ref{PhotonSub-Degree-WS}(B), in the sense that photon subtraction shifts the distributions to higher means and variances, regardless of the value of $p_{WS}$.
+However, photon subtraction causes stronger increases in the mean and variance for larger values of $p_{WS}$, and the higher moments behave differently depending on $p_{WS}$.
+These features are observed in Fig.~\ref{PhotonSub-Degree-WS}, where an increase in $p_{WS}$ lowers the overlaps between the histogram before and after photon subtraction.